cal-cs184-student/hw-webpages-sp24-epark272/hw1/index.md

 ## Edward Park

 ## Overview
-Give a high-level overview of what you implemented in this homework Think about what you've built as a whole.
+Give a high-level overview of what you implemented in this homework.
+Think about what you've built as a whole.
 Share your thoughts on what interesting things you've learned from completing the homework.

 ## Section I: Rasterization
 ### Part 1: Rasterizing single-color triangles